 He nodded briskly.
 “Cool.
-Just wanted to say that everyone here is tied to ANOS—we’ve all suffered from their heinous bullshit.
+I just wanted to say that everyone here is tied to ANOS—we all suffer from their heinous bullshit.
 Those evil fucks are wasting billions of dollars, cutting apart freaky-ass lifeforms so they can…what?
-Invent a new way to microwave protestors?
+Invent new ways to microwave protestors?
 Yo that ain’t us.
 We’re supposed to—”

-Peter pointed his mic at the guy who’d just spoken: Jesus Rodriguez, three-time award-winner of Atherton’s annual robotics competition, as well as its fifth-period marijuana kingpin.
+Peter pointed his mic at the guy who’d just spoken: Jesus Rodriguez, three-time award-winner of the annual robotics competition, as well as Atherton High’s marijuana kingpin.
 “That’s right—Jesus knows what’s up.
 Yo we need to course-correct, because lemme tell you: the way our parents did it?
 The way their parents did it?
 That may have worked in the past, but the world’s accelerating—old school shit ain’t gonna cut it.
 We need to be light speed ninjas…without turning into evil-ass overlords.”

 A chorus of “Fuck yeah!”s, along with “ANOS can eat my anus!” and “Holy shit I’m merging with all that is and all that was!” erupted from the high-as-balls partygoers.